ccodwg/CovidTimelineCanada/docs/README_content.md

 - Nova Scotia (case and death data no longer reported at HR-level)
 - Nunavut (case and death data no longer reported at all)
 - Saskatchewan (case and death data no longer reported at HR-level)
+- Yukon (case and death data no longer reported at all)

 ## Available datasets